SaiGopal-Challa/AuthServiceSGC/README.md

 Using Redis to faster validations ( @conditions ).
 Using Custom built RateLimiting to control traffic .

-Built using: .Net Core, PostgreSQL, Redis, Bootstrap
+Built using: .Net Core, Razor Pages, PostgreSQL, Redis, Bootstrap